PUBNAVETRA · A Purple Wins Instrument

 Five risks have owners.
 One does not.

 Financial risk belongs to Finance.
-Credit risk belongs to Finance.
-Market risk belongs to Strategy.
-Regulatory risk belongs to Legal.
-Cybersecurity risk belongs to the CISO.
+Credit to Finance.
+Market to Strategy.
+Regulatory to Legal.
+Cyber to the CISO.
 Execution risk belongs to everyone and no one.
-The CEO knows it is there.
-The CFO sees its shadow in variance.
-The board watches it compound without a language to name it.
+The CEO carries it into every operating review; the CFO sees its shadow in variance; the board watches it compound without a language to name it.

 The most expensive risk on a board’s agenda is the one without a standard metric.